 — “Week 50” of 52 — Note in World War III #1.
 Jason Todd begins operating as a fake Nightwing in New York City.

 –Robin Vol. 2 #148-151 (“ROBIN: ONE YEAR LATER”)

-— “Week 52” of 52: Penguin is forced out of Gotham by the city’s mysterious new ultimate crime-lord (as referenced in “One Year Later/Face the Face”).
-SPOILER: Gotham’s new crime-lord is the Great White Shark, Warren White, who successfully operates his organized crime-ring from his cell in Arkham.
+— “Week 52” of 52 — Note in a reference in Batman #654 (“One Year Later/Face the Face”).
+Penguin is forced out of Gotham by the city’s mysterious new ultimate crime-lord.
+SPOILER: Gotham’s new crime-lord is the Great White Shark (Warren White) who successfully operates his organized crime-ring from his cell in Arkham.